Shaygan/AffiliateBundle/README.md

 ShayganAffiliateBundle
 ===================
-A simple **Symfony Affiliate Bundle**.
+A simple **Symfony Affiliate Bundle** compatible with **Symfony 6.4+ and 7.x**.

 This ~~FOSUserBundle compatible~~ Bundle tracks referrals with query string parameter and detect referred registrations via cookie.
-You can easil ask the bundle for commission amount (if there is any referrer) and apply the amount to referrer's user account.
+You can easily ask the bundle for commission amount (if there is any referrer) and apply the amount to referrer's user account.

 Your Order Object needs to implements \Shaygan\AffiliateBundle\Model\OrderInterface.

+## Requirements

+- PHP 8.1 or higher
+- Symfony 6.4 or 7.x
+- Doctrine ORM 2.10+ or 3.x

 ## Install